jmi2k/ats-mini/changelog/+step.fixed.md

-Use default step when switching modes.
+Use default step when switching modes or memories.